tc39/proposal-temporal/docs/plainmonthday.md

 **Returns:** a new `Temporal.PlainMonthDay` object.

-> The `calendar` and `referenceISOYear` parameters should be avoided because `equals` or `compare` will consider these two objects unequal: `new Temporal.PlainMonthDay(3, 14, 'iso8601', 1970)` and `new Temporal.PlainMonthDay(3, 14, 'iso8601`, 2000)`.
+> The `calendar` and `referenceISOYear` parameters should be avoided because `equals` or `compare` will consider `new Temporal.PlainMonthDay(3, 14, 'iso8601', 1977)` and `new Temporal.PlainMonthDay(3, 14, 'iso8601', 2000)` unequal even though they refer to the same month and day.
-> When creating instances for non-ISO-8601 calendars (other than when implementing a custom calendar) use the `from()` method which will automatically set a valid and consistent reference year for all calendars.
+> When creating instances for non-ISO-8601 calendars (except when implementing a custom calendar) use the `from()` method which will automatically set a valid and `equals`-compatible reference year.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).